MNimbus/Auto_YOLO_Bot/README.md

 ## Notes on the techincal execution and progress:
 <pre>
 []Arduino:
-	[]proximity sensor
+	[x]proximity sensor
-		[]send pulse to echo pin from the board
+		*send pulse to echo pin from the board
-		[]take trigger input
+		*take trigger input
-		[]if object say less than 30cm away, interrupt everything []else do nothing
+		*if object say less than 30cm away, interrupt everything *else do nothing

 	[]motors and the code to drive motors
-		[]engage pins, use pwm to adjust motor speed []header file needs to contain the object prototype []the main file needs to contain
+		*engage pins, use pwm to adjust motor speed
+		*header file needs to contain the object prototype *the main file needs to contain
 			motorlogic
-			-in follow,if (R), left motors drive ex.100%, -elif, search(), pulse motors (R)
+			*in follow,if (R), left motors drive ex.100%, *elif, search(), pulse motors (R)
-			-sighting, stop and then confirm
+			*sighting, stop and then confirm
 	Main
-	-if not target in sight execute search
+	*if not target in sight execute search
-	-when target in sight begin follow
+	*when target in sight begin follow
-	-when target in sight and prox sensor less than 30cm, begin greet
+	*when target in sight and prox sensor less than 30cm, begin greet

-	[]UART
+	[x]UART
-		[]take input reading from the rx pin
+		*take input reading from the rx pin
 []Raspberry pi:
-	[]run camera
+	*run camera
-	[]stream video over udp
+	*stream video over udp
-	[]capture messages from laptop and forward them over uart to arduino []Laptop
+	*capture messages from laptop and forward them over uart to arduino []Laptop
-	-receive a videostream from the raspberry pi
+	*receive a videostream from the raspberry pi
-	-process the video in YOLO11n
+	*process the video in YOLO11n
 	message protocol
-		-if i see robot drive(D), if not search(S) -depending on where the robot is either drive right(R) or drive left(L)
+		*if i see robot drive(D), if not search(S) *depending on where the robot is either drive right(R) or drive left(L)
 </pre>